truenas/middleware/docs/userguide/freenas_intro.rst

 need to support LACP which means you will need a more expensive managed switch.

 If network performance is a requirement and you have some money to spend, use 10 GigE interfaces and a managed switch.
 If you are purchasing a managed switch, consider one that supports LACP and jumbo frames as both can be used to increase network throughput.
+Refer to the `10 Gig Networking Primer <http://forums.freenas.org/index.php?threads/10-gig-networking-primer.25749/>`_ for more information.

 .. note:: at this time the following are not supported: InfiniBand, FibreChannel over Ethernet, or wireless interfaces.